tcat-qldom/MacOS-7/README.md

 # Venn Diagrammer

 Have you ever fancied classic Mac programming?
 Here is how - this is a functional application documented in `Inside Macintosh - Overview' book.
-While its main focus is on user interface coding, some parts are left, and not defined in the book.
+It evaluates syllogism in Venn circles, based on the figure and mood.
+While the book's main focus is on user interface coding, some parts are left undefined.
+Fortunattely there are usefull hints given inside, that make it possible to code those mssing parts.

 Currently unsupported are - automatic diagramme updates, and existential import to subject.
-Topics not quite clear to the coder [myself].
+Topics not quite clear to the coder [me].

 Not beeing a 'logician' nor 'mathematician' apologies for any typos [bugs] in the code :-)